celmi001xamk/memory-games/README.md

 ### Patterns

-You will be shown numbers in a random order and you have to memorize the order in 10 seconds.
+You will be shown numbers in a random order and you have to memorize the order in a timeframe.
-After that the numbers will be hidden and you try to click them in numerical order.
+After that the numbers will be hidden and you try to find them in numerical order.

 ### Memory Cards